boadley/bundle-starknet/README.md

 ## ✨ How It Works: The "OpenRouter" Magic

-Bundle is a non-custodial web app built on Aptos.
+Bundle is a non-custodial web app built on Starknet.
 Our backend acts as an intelligent routing engine:
-1.  **User Pays in Crypto:** A user initiates a payment for a N10,000 bank transfer using USDC (or APT).
+1.  **User Pays in Crypto:** A user initiates a payment for a N10,000 bank transfer using USDC.
-2.  **Aptos Confirms:** We confirm the transaction in 2-3 seconds on the Aptos network.
+2.  **Starknet Confirms:** We confirm the transaction in 2-3 seconds on the Starknet network.
 3.  **Router Executes in Fiat:** Our backend instantly makes a N10,000 Naira payment to the recipient from our corporate account via the Paystack API.
 4.  **The Result:** The recipient gets Naira instantly.
 They have no idea crypto was involved.
 It's fast, secure, and regulator-friendly.